Hickenlooper won't rule out 2020 bid

 - Hickenlooper also weighed in on Jeanette Vizguerra, an undocumented immigrant

-(CNN)Colorado Democratic Gov. John Hickenlooper refused to rule out Monday a presidential run in 2020, telling CNN's Erin Burnett "there's going to be a lot of things on the table.
+(CNN)Colorado Democratic Gov. John Hickenlooper refused to rule out Monday a presidential run in 2020, telling CNN's Erin Burnett "there's going to be a lot of things on the table."

 "The key in the next couple of years is to figure out, with all the turmoil going on, how do we make sure we keep our focus to move the country forward, and figure out where are those lines that should not be crossed," Hickenlooper said on "OutFront."